SummerLoveRain/FEM_learning_code/README.md

 # FEM_learning_code
-The code in the course of "Introduction and Basic Implementation for Finite Element Methods" using Python.
+The code using Python in the course of "Introduction and Basic Implementation for Finite Element Methods"  taught by Prof. Xiaoming He.